-Feeling attractive isn’t just about having a certain look or physique – it’s about cultivating inner peace and learning how to love ourselves unconditionally.
+Feeling attractive isn’t just about having a specific look or physique – it’s about cultivating inner peace and learning to love ourselves unconditionally.
 Through regular yoga practice combined with mindfulness techniques such as meditation- being comfortable in our skin becomes attainable.

 You Rise to Challenges